mwolson/emacs-shared/README.md

 - Include various Emacs registry hacks for Windows (like Edit with Emacs)
 - Decide whether to document the `ALTERNATE_EDITOR` environment variable on Windows; may be useful for those who want to make view source or double-click on various file types open up in an existing Emacs frame
-- Document the hack to make the Quick Launch icon work as expected on Windows
 - Document how to remap Caps Lock to Control (recommended as it can be more ergonomic)
 - Decide whether setting up MSYS on Windows gives us anything useful that Git does not include already